lhegarty/ticket-system-stage-2/README.md

 # ticket-system-stage-2

-Invite Link to Jira Project: https://id.atlassian.com/invite/p/jira-software?id=KbGU6QAdRAqpNJohyE5Axw
+## Project Management Board Invite Link

+A link to the project management board (Jira) for this project can be found [here](https://id.atlassian.com/invite/p/jira-software?id=KbGU6QAdRAqpNJohyE5Axw)